Caliente, Nevada: History

 Caliente was founded in 1901 on Culverwell Ranch (or just "Culverwell"), built on land owned by William and Charles Culverwell.
 The town was initially given the name of "Calientes", due to the hot springs present in the area, but later in the year a post office was erected and workers removed the "s" from the name of the town.
-In 1905, the Union Pacific Railroad was completed, followed by the construction of the train depot in the style of Spanish mission architecture.
+In 1905, the Los Angeles and Salt Lake Railroad was completed, followed by the construction of the train depot in the style of Spanish mission architecture.
 The train depot, built in 1923, is now home to some city and county offices and a museum that exhibits historical information.
 Caliente once reached a peak of over 5,000 residents, but declined in the late 1940s as a result of rail dieselization.